-To meet this core, residents must be actively involved in menu development on an on-going basis.
-Think beyond residents simply giving feedback in Resident Council on seasonal menu changes prior to their implementation.
+To meet this core, residents must be actively involved in menu development on an on-going basis prior to posting it.
+Think beyond residents simply giving feedback in Resident Council on menus that are already in place.
 Consider the difference between asking for feedback on a menu that has already been created and asking individuals upfront to help create a menu based on foods they want to see served in their home.
 However you choose to handle it, the first step in the process of menu development should always be talking to residents.